-Deep Past 4 .
+Deep Past 5 .
 Chilling Out

-In previous posts I covered the rock foundations of our hills and valleys, so now I will torture the analogy and look at the flooring.
+In previous posts I covered the rock foundations of our hills and valleys, so now I will torture the analogy and look at the floor coverings.
 This 4th post in the series starts from around 2.5 million years ago which, in geological terms, is a distance from the present day no greater than the gaps in a country bus timetable.
 Effectively this is the ice ages and their legacy.

-At the point when when we left the last post, what is now South East England was still connected to Europe.
+At the point when we left the last post, what is now South East England was still connected to Europe.
 The map below will give you some idea.

 Southern England, 2m years ago.

-At first, the climate was pleasant but as the Gods fiddled with the thermostat, there were dramatic cycles of warming and cooling.
-At times, massive ice sheets covered much of Northern Europe, including Britain, and the land connections to Europe expanded.
+At times, massive ice sheets covered much of Northern Europe, including Britain, and the land connections to Europe expanded as the glaciers were built with the water!
 It would have been like Greenland today, where the ice cap can reach 3000m thick.
-That is three times thicker than Snowden is high!
+In comparison, that is ten times Walbury Hill, the highest point in South East England.

 If you took a stroll around in the warmer periods, avoiding the horse-sized sabre-tooth tigers, the animal life would be increasingly recognisable.
 Species of horses, deer, lions, bears, hyenas and wolves are still with us, albeit often without the armament of their larger predecessors.
 Others are now extinct but do not appear altogether alien, e.g. Mammoths, Woolly Rhinos and Aurochs.
-And of course when the glaciers arrived the thin scattering of humankind and most of the wildlife forsook the skiing opportunities and headed for warmer climes.

-I will cover this in future posts.
-I have covered the human story separately.
-Link: Meet the (Pre)eople If the idea of playing with a sabre-tooth pussy appeals to you, you might like this BBC video excursion for Kids.
+If the idea of playing with a sabre-tooth pussy appeals to you, you might like this BBC video excursion for Kids.
 That's my level!
 See The Sabre Tooth Tiger.
 If, on the other hand, Aurochs are your thing, See Grow Your Own Auroch

 The Ice Wall of 'The North'.

 The Hornchurch Cutting.
-Where the Glacier's Gave Up. .

 Drift / Boulder Clay over Chalk

 The pic below was taken at College Lake Nature Reserve near Tring, which is worth a visit.
 The 'base' level here is the chalk surface that survived the glaciers intact.
-The next layer up is a relic of the chalk that was broken up and spread over the ground in slow moving rivers of slurry.
+The next layer up is a relic of the chalk that was broken up and spread over the ground in slow-moving rivers of slurry.
 The third layer is the pebbles and sandy silt carried by the meltwater rivers in later summers.
 Finally, the relatively recently created topsoil is easily identified.

 College Lake Cutting 2023